 NewsElections New York primaries: Advocates push to open vote to all Advocates rallied at City Hall on April 14, 2016 to call for open primaries in New York.
 Pictured: A man walks out of a booth with his ballot for the first U.S. presidential primary in New Hampshire, where there are open primaries, on Feb.
 9, 2016.
 Photo Credit: Getty Images / Jewel Samad By Ivan Pereira email@example.com @IvanPer4 April 14, 2016 4:23 PM Print Share fbShare Tweet Email A group of independent voters and advocates rallied on the steps of City Hall Thursday pushing for an open New York State primary.
 There are about 3.2 million independent state voters who won’t be able to cast a vote in Tuesday’s primaries and John Opdycke, the president of the nonprofit Open Primaries, said it was time for everyone to have a voice.
 “We don’t have stability, what we have is gridlock,” he said.
 He pushed the New York to follow suit of New Hampshire, Illinois and Wyoming which have had open primaries for years.
 State Assemblyman Fred Theil, the only Independent assemblyman, introduced two bills that would allow independents to vote in local, state and national primaries.
 “New York has some of the most archaic election laws on the planet,” he said.
 By Ivan Pereira firstname.lastname@example.org @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.